LasithRandima/WeddingBells-5.0/README.md

 # Wedding Directory - application

-This is laravel online colthing management aplication
+This is laravel livewire filament 3 aplication

 pre-requrements